rodolfodpk/go-crablet/docs/concurrency-control.md

 - **High performance**: Non-blocking operations
 - **Easy integration**: Simple error handling

 This design is well-suited for event sourcing applications where projections can be retried and resource protection is critical.
+The library focuses on internal protection while external circuit breakers handle system-wide resilience.